 - Tape down any hoses or cords that can’t be disconnected.

 - Place small appliances, like microwaves or irons, in their original box if possible.
+If not, our box shop offers a wide range to keep your appliances organised neat and clean.

 - Keep whitegoods upright, as they would be at home, to avoid damage.